 Climate and weather.
 Parts of Mexico can be very hot, humid, and rainy during the summer.
 This intense seasonal change can be a big adjustment for some travelers, so make sure to pack the right clothing and accessories for various climates.

 Health and wellness.
-To stay healthy while working in Mexico, get travel insurance and watch out for common health risks, like drinking contaminated tap water.
+To stay healthy while working in Mexico, get travel insurance that covers healthcare emergencies, or check if you're eligible to enroll for or receive public health insurance in Mexico through Mexico's social security scheme.
+Also, watch out for common health risks, like drinking contaminated tap water.

 Finding transportation.
 Traveling in rural areas of Mexico can be a challenge.
 Staying in a city versus the country makes it easier to get around using cabs, ride sharing apps, and public transportation.